 Realizing young dreams

 Severn Thompson – After spending many summers as a member of the Blyth Young Company, Severn went on to perform in three seasons at the Blyth Festival.
 She is a graduate of the National Theatre School of Canada and Stratford’s Birmingham Conservatory and has performed in various theatres across Canada including several seasons at both the Shaw and Stratford Festivals.
-Severn was back at the Blyth Festival, directing Beyond the Farm Show in 2013, starring in Seeds in 2015, and co-creating and directing The Pigeon King in 2017.
+Severn was back at the Blyth Festival, directing Beyond the Farm Show in 2013, starring in Seeds in 2015, co-creating and directing The Pigeon King in 2017 and 2018, and co-creating and directing Wing Night at the Boot in 2018.

-Geoffrey Armour – A Goderich native, Geoff has completed his training at George Brown theatre school, has studied at Lécole International de Théatre Jacques Lecoq in Paris and has traveled the world creating, teaching and performing.
-Geoff was the directorof the Young Company in 2015.
+Geoffrey Armour – A Goderich native, Geoff has completed his training at George Brown theatre school, has studied at Lécole International de Théatre Jacques Lecoq in Paris and has travelled the world creating, teaching and performing.
+Geoff was the director of the Young Company in 2015.

-Sam Sholdice – Starting onstage with the Outdoor Donnelly’s, Young Company and The Ballad of Stompin’ Tom, Sam is now a rising composer, musical director and sound designer, working with companies across Ontario.
+Sam Sholdice – Starting on stage with The Outdoor Donnellys, The Young Company and The Ballad of Stompin’ Tom, Sam is now a rising composer, musical director and sound designer, working with companies across Ontario.
 Sam debuted his first musical, PROGRAM, at the 2011 Summerworks Festival in Toronto.
 Sam was Sound Designer for Blyth’s Beyond the Farm Show and studio series production, Falling: A Wake in 2013 and wrote the music for 2015’s Fury.

 Lisa Hood – Lisa graduated from the University of Toronto/Sheridan and was the General Manager for the Livery Theatre in Goderich.
 Lisa was the Marketing & Publicity Coordinator at the Blyth Festival in 2013.
 Lisa now teaches drama at Central Huron Secondary School.